rust-osdev/bootloader/README.md

 - `vga_320x200`: This feature switches the VGA hardware to mode 0x13, a graphics mode with resolution 320x200 and 256 colors per pixel.
 The framebuffer is linear and lives at address `0xa0000`.
 - `recursive_page_table`: Maps the level 4 page table recursively and adds the [`recursive_page_table_address`](https://docs.rs/bootloader/0.4.0/bootloader/bootinfo/struct.BootInfo.html#structfield.recursive_page_table_addr) field to the passed `BootInfo`.
 - `map_physical_memory`: Maps the complete physical memory in the virtual address space and passes a [`physical_memory_offset`](https://docs.rs/bootloader/0.4.0/bootloader/bootinfo/struct.BootInfo.html#structfield.physical_memory_offset) field in the `BootInfo`.
-  - The virtual address where the physical memory should be mapped is configurable by setting the `BOOTLOADER_PHYSICAL_MEMORY_OFFSET` environment variable (supports decimal and hex numbers (prefixed with `0x`)).
+  - The virtual address where the physical memory should be mapped is configurable by setting the `physical-memory-offset` field in the kernel's `Cargo.toml`, as explained in [Configuration](#Configuration).

 ## Advanced Documentation
 See these guides for advanced usage of this crate: